QualiSystems/devguide_source/_shells/8.0.0/customizing-shell-commands.md

 For reference, see [cisco_snmp_handler](https://github.com/QualiSystems/cloudshell-networking-cisco/blob/dev/cloudshell/networking/cisco/snmp/cisco_snmp_handler.py).
 For more information, see the [Flows](#Flows) section.

 ## Runners<a name="Runners"></a>
  This is an abstract class that includes generic implementations for preparing and validating the required parameters.
 For example, when running the Save command in CloudShell Portal, the runner must validate the folder path provided by the sandbox end-user.
-Typically, the Shell extracts the data for the required parameters from the resource command’s context and user inputs.
+Typically, the shell extracts the data for the required parameters from the resource command’s context and user inputs.

 The necessary interfaces are already implemented in the base Runners.
 However, you can implement your own base runner, e.g. *ConnectivityRunner* implements  the *ConnectivityOperationsInterface* interface.
 The runner’s interfaces contain commands that are triggered by the resource driver.